Nikon D5 vs Panasonic G1

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
+Both the D5 and the G1 have been discontinued, but can regularly be found used on eBay.
+The G1 was replaced by the Panasonic G2, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D5 and the Panasonic G1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.